Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

     * MPCD has no external dependencies
     * Compilation is done with a standard makefile
-    * All UNIX C compilers we've tested with have compiled fine.
+    * Common UNIX C compilers we have tested have compiled MPCD fine.

 Installation Instructions
 *************************